• Skip to primary navigation

 • Times You May Be Productive During the Day

 But this time was different.
 My daughter was willing to get rid of a lot of stuff.
 And I mean a lot of things.
-We even went through her markers, art supplies and checked every single item to make sure they all worked.
-We even went through cabinet after cabinet and drawer after drawer and recycled scraps of paper, old drawings, small figurines, and even her precious large collections of stuffed animals.
+We even went through her markers and art supplies and checked every single item to make sure they all worked.
+We even went through cabinet after cabinet and drawer after drawer and recycled scraps of paper, old drawings, small figurines, and her precious large collections of stuffed animals.
 I was so very proud of her.
 We got rid of 2 full bags of trash and one large bag of recycled paper.
 She even wanted to sell her American Girl doll and clothes.
-I was having a hard time letting go of that one myself, but she did it and was able to make $75.00 on the sale.
+I was having a hard time letting go of that one myself, but she did it and could make $75.00 on the sale.
 She then put the money toward her other hobbies.
 She also donated two bags of small toys to Goodwill.

-While reflecting on the project we completed later that evening; I came to the conclusion that there are times in life we are more willing to get rid of items.
+While reflecting on the project we completed later that evening, I came to the conclusion that there are times in life we are more willing to get rid of items.
 So, I decided to embark on creating a list of the best times in life to get rid of clutter.
 Here is the list of the times I found it easiest to remove the clutter.
 If you are experiencing any of these life changes, feel free to click on the post titles next to the experience to visit posts on the topic.

 Life-Changing Events That Will Help You Declutter